Hairless bat

 The hairless bat (Cheiromeles torquatus), also called the naked bulldog bat and greater naked bat, is a species of bat in the family Molossidae.
-The generic name Cheiromeles comes from the Greek word cheir (Greek for hand) and the species name is derived from the Latin torques (Latin for collar).
+The generic name Cheiromeles comes from the Greek words cheir and mélos (Greek for hand and limb) and the species name is derived from the Latin torques (Latin for collar).

 This bat is a hawking insectivore, using echolocation to find insects on the wing.

 The hairless bat is mostly hairless, but does have short, bristly hairs around its neck, on its front toes, and around the throat sac, along with fine hairs on the head and tail membrane.

 Habitat, distribution and range

 This species is predominantly concentrated in the South East Asian regions of Myanmar, Indonesia, Malaysia, Java, Thailand, Sumatra and Borneo.
 Some are also found in the Island surrounding Philippines.
 There is no current estimate of population size as it is highly dispersed and rarely found.
 It inhabits mainly lowlands, marshes, rocky surfaces with holes and crevices, dens, farms and trees.
 It is a colonial species, roosting in groups to conserve energy.
 It is typically harmless but is considered a pest in some rice growing areas.